Compliance Built Into Operations

 The Reality of Risk in Pain Management

 Pain management operates under heightened scrutiny from payers, regulators, and other stakeholders.
-In this environment, risk most often arises not from intent, but from inconsistency—variation in documentation, oversight, and execution across providers and encounters.
+In this environment, risk most often arises not from intent, but from inconsistency—variation in documentation, oversight, and operational execution across providers and encounters.

 Where Operational Risk Commonly Emerges